jaxio/jaxio.github.com/en/celerio.md

 ---
 layout: english
-title: Celerio , a java software factory
+title: Celerio , a code generation tool for data-oriented application written in Java.
 ---
-# Celerio: Code Generation Tool for Java

-## Celerio
+# Celerio Overview

-Celerio is a code generator tool for data-oriented application
+Celerio is a code generator tool for data-oriented application.

 <div class="prepend-1 span-23 last">
 <p><img src="/images/green-check.gif"/>Celerio uses as input the entity-relationship model used by all relational databases.